-

 Real-Time Estimation of Arm Impedance and Variable Admittance Control for Elbow Exosuit

 Contacts: Marta Gandolla, Andrea Dal Prete, Ali KhalilianMotamed Bonab Location: Politecnico di Milano (Bovisa Campus) – Scuola Sant’Anna di Pisa Motivation of the study.
 This thesis, developed within a collaboration between Politecnico di Milano and Scuola Superiore Sant’Anna, focuses on adaptive control strategies for a hybrid soft–rigid elbow exosuit.
-The project aims to estimate user biomechanical impedance Read more
+The project aims to estimate user biomechanical impedance from sensor data and use it to fine-tune assistance in real time, contributing to more adaptive and user-aware exosuit systems for rehabilitation and load-carrying applications.
+Objective.
+This thesis aims to develop a real-time adaptive control strategy for an elbow exosuit, adjusting admittance controller parameters based on estimated human… Read more

 -